Follow Our Simple Formula For Achievement-Based Bullet Points

-One of the biggest mistakes people make on their resumes, however, is simply listing the tasks they were responsible for without explaining their accomplishments.
+One of the biggest mistakes people make on their resumes is simply listing the tasks they were responsible for without explaining their accomplishments.

-As a result, you’ll stand out from other applicants and increase your chances of landing interviews.
+As a result, improve your chances of landing interviews.

 On your resume, you want to include a combination of achievement-based and task-based bullet points.